The Stanley Conjecture Revisited: Abstract

 \section{Abstract}

 In the seminal work of Stanley \cite{Stanley:1989}, several conjectures were made on the structure of Littlewood-Richardson coefficients for the multiplication of Jack symmetric functions.
-Motivated by recent results of Alexandersson and the present author \cite{Alexandersson:2023}, we postulate that a certain `windowing' property holds for all such Jack L-R coefficients.
-This property provides a vast set of relations between these coefficients and allows for their direct computation in certain novel cases.
-We demonstrate compatibility between our windowing conjecture and the conjectures of Stanley, with the hope of illuminating the structures within. \\
+Motivated by recent results of Alexandersson and the present author \cite{Alexandersson:2023}, we postulate that a `windowing' property holds for all such Jack L-R coefficients.
+Furthermore, we propose an extension of the `Factorization' property for Schur L-R due to King-Tollu-Toumazet {\cite{King:2009}} to the Jack case.
+These properties provide a vast set of relations between the Jack L-R coefficients and allow for their direct computation in a certain large class of cases. \\